Save our Maintained Nursery Schools

 • System leadership: despite their small numbers, MNS have a unique role in supporting other settings.
 11 out of 18 Stronger Practice Hubs are led by MNS, and all but two have MNS partners; 1 in 10 MNS were involved in delivering the early years teaching school programme.
 While capacity is being eroded by the current underfunding, there are plenty of models of how MNS can be at the heart of quality improvement in their localities, and further afield.

 Failing to invest in MNS is a false economy.
 The stopgap solution of Supplementary Funding for MNS was never designed to be a long-term solution and it is not the answer to making MNS viable.
-The percentage of MNS in deficit in 2022-23 was 32.5% compared to 18.2% in 2016-17.
-Supplementary funding was benchmarked against 2016-17 levels of local funding, but was not increased in line with inflation and was linked to numbers of children on the universal 15 hours, which penalised MNS for delivering the government’s flagship 30 hours policy and the disadvantaged 2-year-old offer.
+By 2022-23, according to the Department for Education, the percentage of MNS in deficit had risen to 32.5% compared to 18.2% in 2016-17, and much higher than any other part of the school sector.
+The extent of underfunding is demonstrated by the fact that the total amount of deficit grew from £4m to £24m in that time, as income per pupil remained flat while increasing for the rest of the schools sector.
+Supplementary funding was benchmarked against 2016-17 levels of local funding, but was not increased in line with inflation and was linked to numbers of children on the universal 15 hours, which penalises MNS for delivering the government’s flagship 30 hours policy, the disadvantaged 2-year-old offer and the new extended entitlements.
 A new model is long overdue.

-It should be axiomatic that the funding for MNS must be sufficient to allow them to meet their statutory obligations, including employing a headteacher and qualified teachers, a QTS SENCO and having admissions policies that prioritise the most vulnerable children.
+Funding for MNS must be set at a rate sufficient to allow them to meet their statutory obligations, including employing a headteacher and qualified teachers, a QTS SENCO and having admissions policies that prioritise the most vulnerable children.
+The reality is that often does not even cover core staffing and premises costs, forcing MNS to seek other forms of income where they can.

-A short-term fix to reduce the pressure on MNS would involve:
+A rescue package to reduce the pressure on MNS would involve:

-• Changing the formula for supplementary funding to base it on all funded hours, not just the universal 15 hours for 3- and 4-year-olds.
+• ensuring any form of supplementary funding for MNS covers all government-funded hours, not just the universal 15 hours for 3- and 4-year-olds.

-• Addressing the inconsistent approach to business rates in the current system, and ensuring that like all other schools, the net effect on school budgets is zero.
+• addressing the inconsistent approach to business rates in the current system, and ensuring that like all other schools, the net effect on MNS budgets is zero.

-• In the light of the long-term under-funding of the sector, a targeted programme to eliminate historic deficits where schools are demonstrably viable under a revised formula.
+• a targeted programme to eliminate historic deficits where schools are demonstrably viable under a revised formula, to ensure the historic under-funding does not jeopardise the continued operation of MNS.

 Ideally a solution to MNS funding issues would be integrated with addressing the underfunding of the whole early years sector by ensuring that